John61590/ChaseAndroidInterview/README.md

 What my design looks like is below.
 The picture is taken on Nexus 4 emulator for kicks.
 16dp padding left and right like usual.

+The API can give multiple weather reports like light rain and fog, so that is why it is a list.

 ![ScreenShot](https://raw.github.com/John61590/ChaseAndroidInterview/master/weather_info.png)